MalekMansour/Killer-Invasion/websites.md

 15. I Love Animals (Forum)
 16. Panties Shop (You can buy panties)
 17. Fake ID/Passport Shop
-18. Special Doll Forum
+18. Special Dolls (Forum)
-19. The Towers (Just a blog talking about towers)
+19. The Towers (A blog talking about towers)
 20.